BCJ Numerators from Differential Operator of Multidimensional Residue

-The reduction matrix behaves linearly as ${1\over \sigma_{ij} }$ in practice.
 Moreover, the polynomial scattering equations have nice combinatoric structures to exploit, which may allow us to produce analytical results for a general reduction matrix.
 As discussed in \cite{Bosma:2016ttj}, the polynomial scattering equations is a Macaulay H-basis.
-This property may be helpful to prove the observation of the number $(n-3)!$ of canonical a-basis.
+This property may be helpful to prove the observation of the number $(n-3)!$ of independent $a$-coefficients.

 In this paper, the concept of dual basis is adopted to extract the non-local BCJ numerators in the minimal basis, in which the non-local propagators can be removed using the BCJ relations.
-It is another interesting direction to look for the algebra that extracts the local BCJ numerators directly, in like manners as the dual basis does the non-local ones.
-Such an algebra should also be theory-independent, just like the dual basis projectors.
-A possible candidate may be the Hopf algebra \cite{Duhr:2012fh} or some improvised version of it.
+It is conceivable that similar projectors can be constructed for the local BCJ numerators as well.
+It can be expected that such projectors are constructed recursively, which may point to novel algebraic structures \cite{Dri89,dascalescu2000hopf,Fu:2016plh,Duhr:2012fh}.